 Our team benefits from rich academic and industry experience in the field of economic analysis and diverse statistical approaches.
 With specialities in mathematics, physics and both orthodox and heterodox economics methods, we can turn our hand to the grand challenges of our time.

 Analysis of data must be supplemented by effective communication, often for a variety of audiences.
 Autonomy’s Data Unit creates industry-leading visualisations to this end.

 Our team develops Machine Learning models to shore up databases and build prospective scenarios that can anticipate trends in economic activity, especially in the job market.
 Whilst we recognise that ML is not a magic bullet, and is simply a tool with specific affordances, our analysis is constantly finding new ways to optimise its use to inform robust economic judgement.

 Our web crawling service has a number of potential uses, from fine-tuning messaging to mapping nodes/networks of influence.
 Web crawling can also augment other means of gauging wider public sentiment, such as polling and focus groups.

 As part of our work, we mobilise our software and web development skillsets in order to produce online tools, dashboards and machines that take audiences beyond the familiar presentation formats of reports and graphs.

-A multidimensional job database analysing: skills, tasks and technologies
+A multidimensional job database analysing skills, tasks, expertise, technologies and more

 We are constructing a highly dynamic dataset that includes a full decomposition of occupations into skills, tasks, educational qualifications and technologies used.
 In the UK context it is unprecedented, but its ambition does not stop there: we are expanding the dataset to include global jobs.
 Such a dataset will give researchers, policymakers, trade unions and others an unprecedented granularity when it comes to understanding the labour market.
 Such a tool will be indispensable for understanding: